peterdemin/peterdemin.github.io/branch-dates.md

-Title: List date of last commit on git branches
+# List date of last commit on git branches
-Date: 2016-03-04 15:38
-Category: git

 Print all local branch names with date of last commit: